JacquesDeclercq/Exquisite-corpse-Jacques/README.md

 Also, Jacques is enjoying giving a techtalk on AI topics to his fellows coders.
 And he is pretty good at it !!!

+As he is a real PhotoShop Master, the presentation looks exquisite.
+Lots of shiny things, lots of nice colors.
+I like!